 A look at the ECD learning institutions in Europe shows that publicly funded institutions are more developed than private ones.
 Europe highly advocates universal access to education for all 3 to 6-year-olds, and the concept is well accepted.
 Therefore, most countries in Europe offer free, two years of pre-primary education that is publicly funded.

-Early childhood education has proven to be an important stage in the development of children.
+Early childhood education has proven to be an essential stage in the development of children.
 The systems are advanced in each country and region to cater to the needs of children.
 Good ECD centers are well developed and funded for better learning outcomes.